sauravgpt/Dynamic-Programming/knapsack/readme.md

 I suggest you to never start with top down approach.
 Best approach to start is Recursive + Memoization
-It's easy to thing and is powerful as top down approach
+It's easy to think and is powerful as top down approach

 So, 1st step make a choice diamgram - which will become easiest part to implement and then think of base case